Best Workout Apps

 How to do it:

 1. Lie on a flat bench.
-Your knees should create a 90-degree angle, your feet planted firmly on the floor, and your upper back and shoulder blades should press into the bench.
+Your knees should create a 90-degree angle, your feet should be planted firmly on the floor, and your upper back and shoulder blades should press into the bench.

 2. Hold the dumbbell with both hands above your head.